 In the Archaeological Museum in Naples, in a small side room in which a collection of ancient gems is exhibited, there is probably one of the most unusual exhibits – the so-called Tazza Farnese – a stone plate with a diameter of about 20 cm.
 Whenever I look into Naples and stand before this masterpiece, I can’t get over the artistry of former craftsmen.
 But beyond beauty, there is something else about it: an amazing story that would be a good script for a fascinating movie.

 But one by one: the plate was made in Egypt no later than in the first century BCE, probably at the end of the Ptolemaic reign.
 It was made of layered, translucent stone – onyx, so that the individual layers formed an image whose meaning is not entirely clear today.
 There are many interpretations.
 The old man on the left with the “cornucopia” is interpreted as the god of the underworld Hades or his Egyptian equivalent – Osiris.
 The young man inside is sometimes identified as Horus.
 The woman below him is probably the goddess Isis (which may be indicated by the characteristic knot of a robe on her chest), women on the right – probably an allegory of sown fields or seasons, and at the top – male figures symbolize successful winds.
-The group is complemented by the Sphinx at the bottom (only its head can be clearly seen, because the entire torso is carved in stone of a darker color).
+The group is complemented by the Sphinx at the bottom (only it’s head can be clearly seen because the entire torso is carved in stone of a darker colour).
 One hypothesis says that a half-reclining female figure can portray the image of Cleopatra VII – the last queen of Egypt.
-On the bottom of the plate you will find the image of a Medusa gorgon with snake hair.
+On the bottom of the plate, you will find the image of a Medusa gorgon with snake hair.

 The details are hard to see – many details can only be seen against the light.
 Others on the contrary – viewed against the light cease to be visible.